-Now, a note does't have to have all of three things.
+Now, a note doesn't have to have all three things.
 It might have just a head, or a head and a stem, but each of these elements changes the note value.
 All notes get their name from the relationship they have to the whole note.
 For example, four quarters make a whole, and there are four quarter notes in a whole note.

 A whole note gets 4 beats.
 It has an empty (white) note head but no stem or flag.

 A half note gets 2 beats.
 That should be easy to remember as it is half the value of a whole note.
 It has an empty (white) note head and a stem.
-It doesn not have a flag.
+It does not have a flag.

 A quarter note gets 1 beat.
-It has a filled in (black) note head and a stem, but no flag.
+It has a filled-in (black) note head and a stem, but no flag.

 An eighth note gets half of a beat.
-It has a filled in note head, a stem, and a single flag.
+It has a filled-in note head, a stem, and a single flag.
 When you connect multiple eighth notes with a single bar.

-A sixteenth note gets one fourth of a beat, which means four sixteenth notes will make up one beat.
-They have a filled in note head, a stem, and two flags.
+A sixteenth note gets one-fourth of a beat, which means four sixteenth notes will make up one beat.
+They have a filled-in note head, a stem, and two flags.
 When they are connected to other notes, the two flags are replaced with two bars.

-Remember, all notes values get their name from their relation to the whole note.
+Remember, all note values get their name from their relation to the whole note.
 A half note is half of a whole note.
 A quarter note is a quarter of a whole note.
 Just as four quarters make a whole dollar, four quarter notes make a whole note.
 This tree shows these relationships and how many of each smaller rhythmic value fits into the larger value.
 This is what musicians call subdivision.